alanjair226/Frontend_PikaStore/README.md

     - Open your browser and navigate to http://localhost:3000.

 ## Additional Notes
-Ensure that your backend/API is correctly configured and accessible via the API_URL specified in the environment variables.
+Ensure that your backend/API is correctly configured and accessible via the NEXT_PUBLIC_API_URL specified in the environment variables.